Podocarpus laetus

-Podocarpus laetus is a species of conifer in the family Podocarpaceae, commonly known as Hall's tōtara, mountain tōtara or thin-barked tōtara.
+Podocarpus laetus, Hall's tōtara, mountain tōtara or thin-barked tōtara, is a species of conifer in the family Podocarpaceae.
 Previously known as Podocarpus hallii and Podocarpus cunninghamii, in 2015 it was realised that the much earlier name P. laetus has priority.
 Its common name results from the species being named after J. W. Hall, a New Zealand pharmacist.

-It is found only in New Zealand.
+It is endemic to New Zealand.
 It can be found growing in both montane and subalpine forests but less common in lowland forests.